yosymfony/config-loader/README.md

 ### Creating a blank repository

 Creating a blank repository is too easy.
-You only need to create a instance of a `Repository` class:
+You just need to create a instance of a `Repository` class:

 ```php